scottcha/AIEnergyScore/index.md

 AI researchers and developers are central to driving innovation.
 By incorporating sustainability considerations into the entire life cycle—from development to deployment—they can minimize environmental impacts from the outset.
 A key step is making energy reporting a standard practice.
 Developers can achieve this by including energy metrics in documentation, such as \\textit{model cards} that detail training data, performance evaluations, and metadata.
 Encouraging transparency and public disclosure will foster accountability and help establish sustainability as a norm in AI development.

-## Enterprises and Product Managers
+## Enterprises

-As decision-makers in the AI value chain, enterprises and AI product creators play a crucial role in promoting energy transparency.
+As decision-makers in the AI value chain, enterprises (as well as AI product creators) play a crucial role in promoting energy transparency.
 By prioritizing low-energy models in procurement policies, organizations can influence market behavior.
 Key actions include:

 - Requiring AI solutions to meet specific energy benchmarks, such as a minimum **AI Energy Score**.
 - Supporting industry-wide sustainability standards and advocating for regulatory measures.